gpeterson406/GreenwoodBanner_Book/_book/09-caseStudies.md

 our re-analyses possible.
 Use these sections to review or to re-inforce methods from earlier in the book.

+\sectionmark{The impact of simulated chronic nitrogen deposition}

 ## The impact of simulated chronic nitrogen deposition on the biomass and N2-fixation activity of two boreal feather moss–cyanobacteria associations	{#section9-2}

+\sectionmark{The impact of simulated chronic nitrogen deposition}

 (ref:fig9-2) Beanplot of biomass responses by treatment and species.